gnmearacaun/rpios-wayfirewm-config/README.md

 # rpios-wayfirewm

-- A keyboard-centric approach to navigate the desktop quickly and efficiently for Raspberry Pi 4 & 5.
+- A keyboard-centric approach to navigating the desktop efficiently on Raspberry Pi 4 & 5.
+A smooth desktop experience which is extremely light on system resources, typically using only 2Gb ram.

-The default Operating System for Raspberry Pi (Bookworm edition) uses WayfireWM based on Wayland.
+The default Operating System for Raspberry Pi (Bookworm edition) uses WayfireWM build on Wayland with wlroots.
 Wayland is a modern replacement for X11, which has been the default windowing system on Linux for decades.
-However, the inherent power of the Window Manager will only become apparent once the plugins are activated in `~/.config/wayfire.ini` to navigate the grid of nine default workspaces using simplified keyboard shortcuts, including
+However, the inherent power only becomes apparent when plugins and commands are specified in the `~/.config/wayfire.ini`.
+You will quickly be traversing the grid of nine default workspaces.
+Shortcuts are augmented by:
 - [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_ and
 - [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_

-When the shortcuts are configured its a very smooth desktop experience and extremely light on resources, usually running on 2Gb ram.
-- These are my personal configs.
-Vim is your friend to change my zsh aliases into your own.
+- These are my personal configs and contain custom aliases and keybindings.
 - This repo has an accompanying video [TBA](https://example.com)

 ## Preparing The Ground